This agility workshop will utilize lectures, demonstrations, and practical exercises with workshop participants.

 Equipment – (3) Jumps, Tunnel, Teter, Weave Poles, Dog Walk, Pause Table/Mat

 The first hour will be a combination of equipment re-introduction and short sequences progressing to a full course where every obstacle is attempted.
-There will be multiple opportunities for each student to attempt the full course with tips and instruction that will aide in helping them achieve completing all of the obstacles in the sequence.
+There will be multiple opportunities for each student to attempt the full course with tips and instruction to help them achieve completing all of the obstacles in the sequence.